You Deserve to Look Good.

 After your first shoot you will have learned a lot!
 Each time you are on camera or have your hands in creating a marketing piece you will learn to refine your systems making the next time an easier go.

 I've enjoyed working with a wide variety of clients all the way from Fortune 100 business consultants to Mariachi bands and everything in between.
 I feel very lucky to get exposure to such a great collection of people.
 As diverse as they may be, something they all have in common is that they are all working hard to make their businesses successful.
-It's a great privilege to spend my professional life helping small business owners expand and improve their businesses.
+It's a great privilege to spend my professional life helping small business owners expand and improve their business.

 In 2006, I earned a degree from the University of California, Santa Barbara in Film and Media with a Minor in Music.
 Before starting my web design business, I worked in Southern California as an audio engineer for motion picture.
 I currently live in the Tacoma Washington area.